Frequently Asked Questions

 I'm an international student.
 Can I still participate?

 Yes, international students are eligible to participate in USP.
 However, because we pay the student through a scholarship disbursement, often additional paperwork must be filled out to meet all legal requirements.
-The responsibility of the paperwork is between the Scholar and the faculty mentor's office manager who will work with Tax Services in 24 Tigert Hall.
+The responsibility of the paperwork is between the Scholar and the faculty mentor's office manager who will work with Tax Services.

 I receive need-based financial aid.
 Does USP impact financial aid?

 Yes.
 Because USP gives its stipends to students through the scholarship disbursement system, it impacts the student's financial need.
 Inform your financial aid counselor if you have been selected to recieve the award as soon as you are notified.
 All questions about the implications to financial aid should be asked of Student Financial Affairs.

 I qualify for need-based aid.
 What can I do to maximize my financial aid when receiving the University Scholars stipend?